 Item 2.7 should state the basis for the projected number of annual graduates in the proposed new degree type, as well as the projection itself.

-Item 3: TBA
+Item 3: General description of the degree type such as the degree types as defined in the Undergraduate Academic Program section of the Undergraduate Catalog.

 Item 4 should indicate the effective term for implementation and any special provisions for currently enrolled students.